 Done sobbing?
 OK, let’s do this thing then, you can handle it.
 First, you need to look at all of those machines and see if there’s one with the name of the card you want to get.
 If you cannot find one, approach someone and, while looking nice and speaking slowly, ask about your card.

 Even if they won’t understand a thing, the name of the card will be a clear indication as to what you need.
-They will help you in a way or another, don’t worry.
-They might point you towards a tourist information center, where you might buy your card, but you need your passport to buy it from here.
+They will help you in one way or another, don’t worry.
+They might point you toward a tourist information center, where you might buy your card, but you need your passport to buy it from here.

 This shouldn’t be an issue, you usually have your passport with you, but maybe you have to buy the cards for more people that are not with you.
 Then, they will point you to the machine, and you’ll love this machine because it’s also in English.

 You will pay 500 Yen in deposit, which you’ll get back by the end of your trip, and you’ll also add some money for you to spend (some machines make you add 1500 Yen to it anyway).
 In any case, don’t worry, you will use the entire amount that’s on this card (or almost everything, read below).